bandicm/asynco/README.md

 #define NUM_OF_RUNNERS 8                // To change the number of threads used by atask, without this it runs according to the number of cores

 #include "asynco/lib/asynco.hpp"        // atask(), wait()
-#include "asynco/lib/event.hpp"         // event
+#include "asynco/lib/triggers.hpp"      // trigger (event emitter)
 #include "asynco/lib/timers.hpp"        // periodic, delayed (like setInterval and setTimeout from JS)
 #include "asynco/lib/filesystem.hpp"    // for async read and write files

 using namespace marcelb;
 using namespace asynco;
-using namespace events;
+using namespace triggers;

 // At the end of the main function, always set _asynco_engine.run();